 (c) that cannot be repaired or altered so as to comply with G.S.
 Chapter 95, Article 7A, and this Chapter.

-(14) "Coil type watertube boiler" means a boiler having no steam space, such as a steam drum, whereby the heat transfer portion of the water containing space consists only of a coil of pipe or tubing.
+(14) "Coil type watertube boiler" means a boiler having no steam space, such as a steam drum, whereby the heat transfer portion of the water-containing space consists only of a coil of pipe or tubing.

-(15) "Commissioned inspector" means an employee of an Authorized Inspection Agency that is commissioned by the National Board and the State of North Carolina and appropriate when required who is charged with conducting in-service inspections of pressure equipment and inspecting repairs or alterations to that equipment.
+(15) "Commissioned inspector" means an employee of an Authorized Inspection Agency who is commissioned by the National Board and this State, holds an endorsement on his or her National Board Commission appropriate for the work to be performed, who is charged with conducting in-service inspections of pressure equipment and inspecting repairs or alterations to that equipment.

 (16) "Defect" means any deterioration to the pressure equipment affecting the integrity of the pressure boundary or its supports.
 Defects may be cracks, corrosion, erosion, bags, bulges, blisters, leaks, broken parts integral to the pressure boundary such as stays, or other flaws identified by NDE or visual inspection.

-(17) "Deficiency" means any violation of the Uniform Boiler and Pressure Vessel Act or this Chapter or identified defects.
+(17) "Deficiency" means any violation of the Uniform Boiler and Pressure Vessel Act, rules of this Chapter, or identified defects.

-(18) "Design criteria" means accepted design and construction code requirements relating to the mode of design and construction of a boiler or pressure vessel.
+(18) "Design criteria" means design and construction code requirements relating to the mode of design and construction of a boiler or pressure vessel.

 (19) "External inspection" means an inspection of the external surfaces and appurtenances of a boiler or pressure vessel.
-An external inspection may entail the "shutting down" of a boiler or pressure vessel while it is in operation, including inspection of internal surfaces, if the inspector determines this action is warranted.
+An external inspection may entail "shutting down" a boiler or pressure vessel while it is in operation, including inspection of internal surfaces, if the inspector determines this action is warranted.

 (20) "Hydropneumatic storage tank" means a pressure vessel used for storage of water at ambient temperature not to exceed 120°F and where a cushion of air is contained within the vessel.